-Trim the root end and the leaves from your beets Do not throw them away if they are fresh and unmarked they make a great salad on their own.
-Link to beet leaves salad…
+Trim the root end and the leaves from your beets do not throw them away if they are fresh and unmarked they make a great salad on their own.

 Scrub your beets thoroughly under cold running water to remove all the dirt.
 As beets are grown in the ground they are quite often laden with dirt.

-I like to then place a large piece of heavy-duty foil on my baking tray (a big enough piece so that I can tightly wrap my beets in them) put my beets in the middle drizzle them with some olive oil and season with some sea salt, cracked black pepper and the cardamom seeds.
-Then I tightly seal the foil which keeps them from drying out in the hot oven, helps them retain their own juices and keeps them tender.
+Line a baking tray with a large piece of heavy-duty foil (a big enough piece so that I can tightly wrap my beets in them), then place the beets in the middle and drizzle them with some olive oil and season with some sea salt, cracked black pepper and the cardamom seeds.

 You can, of course, wrap each beet individually, but they roast just as well if you place them together.

 Place them in your oven (the middle section of your).
 How long you roast your beets will depend on their size, how fresh they are (fresher cooks faster), how many beets there are and if you have anything else in your oven.

 Your small beets could take half an hour and your larger ones could take an hour or more.
 Just start checking them after they have been in the oven for 20 minutes or so.
 Pierce them with a fork and when they feel soft and tender they are ready.